TOP 10 FACTS

 * Undermines climate, green, resiliency goals

 1. Don’t pave green park space in a worsening climate crisis!
 This plan goes against officials’ green climate pledges, policies, reports and community surveys.
 Community Board 9 voted against it as “bad public policy” – while welcoming skate construction “with open arms” on already-paved space.
-Facing record-breaking heat and floods, we deserve the best decision-making – and we owe it to our kids.
+Facing record-breaking heat, drought, and urban parks catching fire, we deserve the best decision-making – and we owe it to our kids.
+Construction and pouring concrete over root systems endangers decades-old mature shade trees, critical tree canopy the City is supposed to protect and preserve.
+This construction threatens key climate and cooling resources crucial to the wellbeing of current and future generations of Brooklynites.

 2. Needless conflict.
 Fix nearby skate spaces, and build on already-paved spaces!
 We shouldn't have to choose between green space or skate space – officials have manufactured community conflict.
 Parks Dep’t stats show Brooklyn has more skate spaces than any other borough – by sheer number and per capita.
 And the Parks Dep't in July 2024 opened a brand new $4.35M skate and BMX facility in Red Hook.
 Also – many nearby already-paved skate spaces languish for lack of features, upkeep, or funding.
 Just a few examples: